 - Hold a currently valid social work license or Canadian registration.

 - Be currently practicing social work (teaching social work courses is also considered practice).

 - Complete all application and screening documents.

-- Be available to attend a weekend training session, August 26-28, 2019.
+- Be available to attend a weekend training session during the summer.
 ASWB pays for travel, meals, and lodging during this training.

 - Sign a confidentiality agreement regarding the confidentiality of all examination materials, and an acknowledgment of a prohibition on participating in any licensure examination preparatory courses or materials while writing items for the exam and for a period of five years after leaving the program.